ynonp/basic-python-09-2023/agenda.md

       If it contains an uppercase letter -> add 1 to its complexity score If it contains a non-letter sign (!@$) -> add 1 to its complexity score Print the password complexity score

-### Working With files (if time permits)

-- [ ] The pathlib module

-- [ ] Listing files and directories

-- [ ] Print out some lines from a file

-### Working with files lab

-- [ ] Print the names of all *.py files in a given directory

-- [ ] Find all the *.py files in a directory that do `import pathlib`

-- [ ] Find all the files in a given directory whose size is larger than 1MB

-- [ ] Print out only the file names (not directories) in a given directory and all its sub-directories

-- [ ] Write a python script that reads a file name from the user and prints the first 5 lines in that file

-- [ ] Write a python script that reads a file name from the user and prints the last 5 lines in that file